 Here I am again on the air.
 This time my destination is Madrid, Spain, the capital of tapas, architecture and art.
 You may figured out how much I love to travel, but I am sure that you don’t know how much I dislike the process of travelling, including packing and the time I have to spend in a plane.
-However, this time the 5-hour direct flight from Larnaca to Madrid was comfortable and more pleasant with the wings of Cobalt Air.
+However, this time the 5-hour direct flight from Larnaca to Madrid was comfortable and more pleasant, maybe because I was so eager to visit this metropolitan European City.

 If you love architecture then Madrid should be in your travel bucket list.
 From the emblematic Metropolis and the famous Rolex building to the Royal Palace, the Cybele Palace, and the Temple of Debod, an original ancient Egyptian temple in the heart of Madrid, they are all magnificent and unique.
 They reflect the royal and aristocratic part of Spain reminding you that this country used to be the largest empire during the age of discovery.